awakzdev/gcp-aws-vpn/README.md

 Objectives
 ---
 * Create a VPC network on Google Cloud.
-* Create an HA VPN gateway and Cloud Router on Google Cloud.
+* Create an HA VPN gateway on Google Cloud.
 * Create customer gateways on AWS.
 * Create a VPN connection with dynamic routing on AWS.
 * Create an external VPN gateway and VPN tunnels on Google Cloud.
 * Verify and test the VPN connection between VPC networks on Google Cloud and AWS.

+**At the end of this you'll be able to ping each VM's private IP address from both Cloud providers.**

 **Costs**